WebUtils/Platform/README.md

 ## Request an app!

 Use the Github Issues on the Platform project ([here](https://github.com/WebUtils/Platform/issues)) to request new apps.
 Please provide some content to your suggestion, so it can form the basis of a spec if your idea is picked up!
+Please also prefix the title with "Request: " and tag it "request-app" so we can find it more easily.

 ## Build your own app

 You don't need to use the WebUtils platform to build your own app.
 But it's cool if you do!
 We're here as a helping hand to kick-start things a bit.
 If you prefer to do something different then do so by all means.
-[Drop us a note](https://github.com/WebUtils/Platform/issues) to let us know you have built something cool!
+[Leave a note on the wiki](https://github.com/WebUtils/Platform/wiki) to let us know you have built something cool!

 ## Philisophy